1. Do I need travel insurance?

 These coverages, such as trip cancellation and trip delay, can provide coverage for travelers when they are en route to their final destination, or en route back to their primary residence.

 However, it should be noted that often the driveway-to-driveway moniker should not be taken literally.
-For example, your travel insurance policy would not provide coverage for medical emergencies suffered while driving to the airport for your flight to your destination.
+For example, your travel insurance policy would not provide coverage for medical emergencies suffered while driving to the airport for your flight to

 5. When should I buy travel insurance?